 - Retail Sales Associate

-Retail Sales Associates perform many roles including maintaining inventory, stocking shelves, assisting customers, cashiering etc. They are required in various retail businesses such as departmental stores, hardware stores, electronic stores, grocery shops etc. They also assist in changing the price labels & promoting the promotions and offers from time to time.
+Retail Sales Associates perform many roles including maintaining inventory, stocking shelves, assisting customers, cashiering etc. They are required in various retail businesses such as departmental stores, hardware stores, electronic stores, grocery shops etc. They also assist in changing the price labels & promoting promotions and offers from time to time.
 Some also work in return & exchange departments of various clothing stores etc.

-Telemarketers deliver sales pitches and encourage the customers to make a purchase.
+Telemarketers deliver sales pitches and encourage customers to make a purchase.
 They call and promote the products over the phone from an existing database.
 The key to selling the product depends upon how effectively a salesperson can communicate and persuade a customer using various sales techniques.
 Telemarketers also attend the incoming calls and make sales using the best means possible.